 Experience Ways of Knowing: Haudenosaunee Stories and Culture through a series of Storytelling videos that explore traditional narratives and invite us to consider different perspectives of nature and people.
-Featuring artists & storytellers Dave Fadden and John Fadden from the Six Nations Indian Museum as well as celebrated author, botanist and teacher, Dr. Robin Kimmerer.
+Featuring artists & storytellers Dave Fadden and John Fadden from the Six Nations Iroquois Cultural Center as well as celebrated author, botanist and teacher, Dr. Robin Kimmerer.

 The Flying Head- John Fadden

 John Fadden relates a Haudenosaunee story about an evil flying head and its encounter with a Mohawk mother.

 Botanist and member of the Citizen Potawatomi Nation, Robin Kimmerer discusses her journey both learning about and from plants.

 Using a pictographic record belt, Dave Fadden of the Six Nations Iroquois Cultural Center tells the story of how the Iroquois people learned about the medicines in nature.

 Dave Fadden of the Six Nations Iroquois Cultural Center tells the traditional Haudenosaunee story about the way birds received their individual songs using a pictographic record belt.